-* Last-minute U.S. budget deal cools demand for low risk debt
+* Last-minute U.S. budget deal cools demand for low risk

 * Peripheral debt seen rallying; lack of supply helps